Why proper optimist sail trim is essential for performance?

 Adjusting these lines to the wind is crucial.
 Here’s what can go wrong if these aren’t set correctly:

-- If it’s too tight or too loose, performance suffers!
+- If these controls are either too tight or too loose, overall performance will suffer!

 Sprit (Luff